Cloning of human body parts for transplant surgery

 >Each donor gives both kidneys and possibly other organs

 The gap between the supply of and demand for organs for transplantation has widened from approximately one to two times the (fairly steady) supply figure.
+There appears to be only a limited likelihood of extra supply from volunteer donors, so it is hoped that some of this shortfall will be made up by material obtained from cloning techniques.

 Web references